Last Updated 18/07/2022.

 Would We Recommend Chitwan and Sauraha, Our Review

 Yes, it’s great, you should go.
 Sauraha is most certainly worth visiting.
 Just be better prepared than we were and do more research on tour types, tour providers and safari prices.
-A full day tour is always going to give you a better chance of seeing animals.
+A full-day tour is always going to give you a better chance of seeing animals.
 If you’re serious, come at the right time of year.
 When borders open we’ll visit Chitwan again and be certain to do so at the best time of year to see tigers.

-Our jeep guide honestly didn’t give a damn.
+Our jeep guide honestly didn’t care.
 He drove us to the croc breeding place and back and that was it.
 I’m sure you could do better if you tried.

 Our guide for the morning tour did care, he was very knowledgeable and found plenty of birds and deer, but that’s not what we wanted to see.
-Although we felt some disappointment we all just laughed it off and had a good time anyway.
+Although we felt some disappointment we all laughed it off and had a good time anyway.
 Sauraha is just so nice that it’s impossible to be down.
-We’ll just go and have another delicious meal a good coffee and a couple of beers and enjoy our time in Chitwan, differently.
+We’ll just go and have another delicious Nepali meal a good coffee and a couple of beers and enjoy our time in Chitwan, differently.
 Want to head back to our main guide to Nepal?
 We have dozens of posts from this fabulous country.